SwiftStrike24/crypto-converter-landingpage/README.md

-# Crypto Converter Landing Page
+# CryptoVertX Landing Page

-A modern, responsive landing page for Crypto Converter - a desktop app that converts between cryptocurrencies with real-time price updates.
+A modern, responsive landing page for CryptoVertX - a desktop app that converts between cryptocurrencies with real-time price updates.

 ## Features